pattybruh/minispark/README.md

 - `thread_pool_destroy()`: `join` all the threads and deallocate any memory used by the pool.
 - `thread_pool_wait()`: returns when the work queue is empty and all threads have finished their tasks.
+You can use it to wait until all the tasks in the queue are finished.
+For example, you would not want to `count` before RDD is fully materialized.
 - `thread_pool_submit(Task* task)`: adds a task to the work queue.

 The thread pool also needs to maintain some global state accessible to all threads.
-Minimally, this can a thread-safe queue (similar to producer-consumer).
+Minimally, this can a thread-safe queue (similar to producer-consumer), which you've learned from the lecture.
+If you are not sure what it is, please refer conditional variable chapter of OSTEP.
 You may find it useful to keep track of additional information like the amount of work in the queue, amount of work in-progress, etc.